cosmatic-drift-14/cosmatic-drift/.github/PULL_REQUEST_TEMPLATE.md

 **Changelog**
 <!--
 We do not have the bot upstream uses to automatically create changelogs.
-Simply write a summery of your changes to be listed in #progress-reports.
-If you would like to be credited as something other then you github username please include the name that you would like to be credited as.
+Simply write a summary of your changes to be listed in #progress-reports.
+If you would like to be credited as something other then your Github username please include the name that you would like to be credited as.
 -->